jhingalv/jhingalv.github.io/README.md

-# DNS Configuration and GitHub Pages Integration
+# Adding a DNS record to a sub-domain zone

 This technical document describes how to configure DNS records in **Cloudflare** to point subdomains to **GitHub Pages**, and explains the differences between two connection methods.

 ## 1. Redirect `github.amadorh.com` to GitHub Pages